hartwigmedical/hmftools/purple/README.md

 3. Have a minQual > 300 (breakpoints) or 800 (single breakends)
 4. Have a junction copy number of at least 50% of the unexplained copy number change and of at least 0.5.

-In both siuations, if no suitable SV candidate is found to help explain the copy number discrepancy, a single ended breakend will be inferred (with type = 'INF') at that position.
+In both situations, if no suitable SV candidate is found to help explain the copy number discrepancy, a single ended breakend will be inferred (with type = 'INF') at that position.

 Following the successful recovery any structural variants we will rerun the segmentation, copy number smoothing and minor allele copy number smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
 Note that the purity estimation does not change.